gummesson/loom/README.md

 Loom is primarily designed for importing the objects that you need and to leave out the rest.
 However, it does come with an `index.styl` file that you can use to import the whole library at one fell swoop.

-Loom uses a hash to set the base values used throughout the library:
+It uses a hash to set the base values used throughout the library:

 ~~~ javascript
 loom = {}